ledisdb/xcodis/README.md

 + `DEFAULT_SLOT_NUM` must equal redis/ledisdb databases.
 16 is the default for redis, and ledisdb only supports 16 now. (may change later.)
 + Uses `scan` + `migrate` in redis for slot migration.
 + Uses `xmigrate` + `xmigratedb` in ledisdb for slot migration.
-+ Removes dashboard, maybe add later.
++ Removes dashboard.
-+ Removes slot rebalance feature, maybe add later.
++ Removes slot rebalance feature.
 + Must set a broker in `config.ini`, broker is `ledisdb` or `redis`.
 + Uses a white command list for ledisdb.
 + Not support atomic tag migration.